feddelegrand7/mini007/README.md

 #> ── Generating new plan ──
 #>
 #> ✔ Plan successfully generated.
-#> [1] "The current weather in Algiers is sunny with a temperature of 35 degrees Celsius and no precipitation."
+#> [1] "The current weather conditions in Algiers are warm and sunny with a temperature of 35 degrees Celsius.
+There is no precipitation, making it a clear and dry day."
 ```

 ## Human In The Loop (HITL)